yugasun/site/content/learn/architecture.md

 You can take functions hosted on any cloud provider and subscribe them to any events—even those hosted on different cloud providers.
 It helps teams break away from vendor-specific tooling, and the single-vendor development environment that results.

 ![multi-cloud](https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/learn/event-gateway.jpg)

-#### Dashboard
-Above, we talked about one of the toughest challenges of microservices: facilitating team collaboration with service discovery and repurposing.
-The dashboard within the Serverless Platform is the first step we are taking to eliminate that challenge for serverless teams.

-Developers can access the dashboard to see events and functions used throughout their organization, or for specific applications.
-Team members can then choose to tie their own events into services that are already deployed.

-## The serverless movement
-Microservices used to be prohibitively difficult, something that only a small pool of tech-advanced and resource-rich companies were able to instrument.

-Not anymore.
-Serverless architectures democratize that power.

-Even though the technology is still relatively new, developers are seeing serverless development as critical to their productivity.
-Their first question is: "Can we do this in a serverless way?"
-And if the answer is *no*, then their next question is: "How long until we can?"

-We're only just beginning to see the new types of applications and workflows serverless can enable.
-Adoption is only picking up speed.